 \section{Implementation}

-\brandname{} is formed by four primary components: First is representing data in the problem state using predicate logic, second is the representation of the data base as a bipartite graph, third is the graph neural network and lastly a prediction head which uses the object \enquote{colors} to produce action probabilities and a state value estimation.
-A key implementation detail is that the size of both the input and the number of actions can change between steps.
+\brandname{} is formed by four primary components described in this section: Representing the problem state using predicate logic, representing the data base as a bipartite graph, encoding the graph using a graph neural network and lastly using the object encoding vectors to produce action probabilities and a state value estimation.
+A key implementation detail is that the sizes of both the agent input and output is not fixed, and dependent on the number of facts and entities in the state.